studiosoftdev/bbplus/README.md

 y Modified [while X not 0 do] to [while X not Y do].
 Y can be number or variable.

-y Added ability to insert one empty line between non-empty lines
+y Added ability to insert empty lines

 n Added [fn name].
 Subroutines, no arguments.